rxseven/docker-playground/README.md

 Deployment of the code can be a long path, and where it is ultimately deployed can be a very different platform, environment, and configuration from the local development environment where the app was built. **Containers can reduce the friction in this process.**

-This section will demonstrate how to setup the Continuous Deployment (CD) workflow to deploy a single Docker container to AWS Elastic Beanstalk using [Travis CI](https://travis-ci.org).
+This section will demonstrate how to setup the [Continuous Deployment](https://aws.amazon.com/devops/continuous-delivery/) workflow to deploy a single Docker container to AWS Elastic Beanstalk using [Travis CI](https://travis-ci.org).

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is an easy-to-use service offered from [Amazon Web Services](https://aws.amazon.com) for deploying and scaling web applications and services.
-You can simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+You can simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring for you.

 ### Prerequisites